sam6134/CSL331-OS/README.md

 # CSL331-OS
-Repo to store all assignments for course CSL331
+The repo contains all assignments for the course CSL331 ( Operating Systems ). <br />
+Each folder contains the description of the Lab Assignment, along with commands to run the scripts.